 Oak Grove real estate is some of the most expensive in Minnesota, although Oak Grove house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Oak Grove isn’t mainly white- or blue-collar occupations dominate the local economy, Oak Grove is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oak Grove is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Oak Grove who work in management occupations (13.59%), office and administrative support (13.34%), and sales jobs (9.46%).
+Overall, Oak Grove is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Oak Grove who work in office and administrative support (12.61%), management occupations (10.04%), and sales jobs (9.67%).

 Also of interest is that Oak Grove has more people living here who work in computers and math than 95% of the places in the US.